imtiaz1710/ProjectCRUDTemplate/README.md

-Template Project in .Net 8 with EntityFramework and Dapper with other good practices
+Template Project in .Net 8 with EntityFramework Core and Dapper with other good practices